StrongRay/StrongRay.github.io/index.md

 # HOW DO YOU TELL THE COMPUTER TO RECOGNISE AN E-SCOOTER ?

 Object detection is the ability for the computer to recognize the image as if it’s recognized by the human eye.
-This is Computer Vision 101 and the basis for Autonomous Vehicles and other detection like X-Rays, production line, Security Monitoring, etc.  However, a 4 fps (frame per second) is totally useless in the real world, neither is 15 fps good enough.
-So, speed and accuracy are both important parameters in the real world.
+This is Computer Vision 101 and the basis for Autonomous Vehicles and other detection like X-Rays, production line, Security Monitoring, etc.

+So the key consideration is both speed of prediction and accuracy of prediction.
+If a model can only predict too slowly resulting in a 4-15 fps (frame per second), it is totally useless in the real world.
+If a model can predict fast but cannot be accurate, it is also useless.

-I wanted to see if I can do some custom deep learning to “program” a model to recognize an object.
-Obviously, there is no thrill in doing what every course out there is doing -  “Cats and Dogs” thing or “Types of Flowers” thing.
+What I wanted to see, is whether I can do some custom deep learning to “program” a model to recognize an object.
+Obviously, there is no thrill in doing what every course out there is doing -  “Cats and Dogs” thing or “Types of Flowers” thingie.

 Having just attended [SGINNOVATE](https://sginnovate.com/events/AI) Red Dragon’s Advanced Computer Vision course at BASH BLK 71 last week, I thought (in a Singapore context) Personal Mobile Devices (PMD) might be a nice challenge given that the COCO dataset or IMAGENET doesn’t have PMDs in their dataset.